The Life and Times of Patrociño Barela: Carving History from Wood

 “The Healing Circle is wry, subtle, and daring.
 Coco Picard has written a vivid novel about living, dying, and remembering.” —Meg Wolitzer, author of The Female Persuasion

-The following comic was originally published by Hyperallergic in October 2023.
+The following feature was originally published by the Chicago Reader in February 2025.

-The following comic was first published by the Chicago Reader in October 2023.
+The following article was originally published by the Chicago Reader in January 2025.

-The following comic was originally published by the Chicago Reader in September, 2023.
+The following comics-based article was originally published in the Chicago Reader in November 2024.